Circle actions on four dimensional almost complex manifolds with discrete fixed point sets: Background and preliminaries

-\begin{lem} \cite{T}, \cite{GS} Let the circle act on a compact almost complex manifold $M$.
-Let $p$ and $p'$ be fixed points which lie in the same connected component of $M^{\mathbb{Z}_{w}}$, for some positive integer $w$.
-Then the $S^{1}$-weights at $p$ and at $p'$ are equal modulo $w$. \end{lem}
+\begin{lem} Let the circle act effectively on a 4-dimensional compact almost complex manifold $(M,J)$ with a discrete fixed point set.
+Let $\Gamma$ be a labeled directed multigraph describing $M$.
+Let $w>1$ be an integer.
+Suppose that $(p,q)$ is $w$-edge of $\Gamma$.
+Then $p$ and $q$ lie in the same 2-sphere $(S^2,J)$, which is a component of $M^{\mathbb{Z}_w}$.
+The circle acts on $(S^2,J)$ by rotating $w$-times, having fixed points $p$ and $q$ with weights $w$ and $-w$ for this action. \end{lem}